 The Shattered Road, starting in Castleton, takes in the extraordinary old main road through the area, long since abandoned thanks to Mam Tor's frankly unstable geology and propensity to landslip.
 It's a bizarre, post-apocalyptic start to the ride, which ends with the excellent descent down Cave Dale that spits you back into the middle of Castleton.

-If you're of a mind for some of the more technical riding the area has to offer, take a look at Ladybower and Derwent - a Peaks Gem.
-This Tour encompasses some extremely stiff and techy climbs mixed with some very challenging descents, including the famous Beast - which has been challenging riders for decades.
+If you're of a mind for some of the more technical riding the area has to offer, take a look at Ladybower and Derwent - a Peak District gem.
+This Tour encompasses some extremely stiff and techy climbs mixed with some very challenging descents, including the famous Beast, which has been challenging riders for decades.
 It's not the only descent on the ride though; there's plenty more where that came from, and the joyous thing about many of them is that they often have many different lines, so it's a fresh experience each time you ride them.

-Hollins Cross and Jacob's Ladder is another classic Peaks Tour - this one, unusually, can be ridden either way round.
+Hollins Cross and Jacob's Ladder is another classic Peak Tour.
+This one, unusually, can be ridden either way round.
 If you like your descents short and brutal, then clockwise is the direction for you.
 Conversely, if you'd rather attack very challenging climbs and enjoy slightly more languid descents, then ride the Tour anticlockwise.
 Either way, it's a fabulous route, and Jacob's Ladder is famously technical, whichever way you tackle it!

 The Lady and the Edge takes in some of the lesser known (or at least, not quite as spectacularly busy) trails around the outskirts of Sheffield, and offers some more unusual riding in the area - woodsy singletrack, and a couple of descents famous amongst Sheffielders (check out the Devil's Elbow trail) as well as the exquisitely bermed Lady Cannings trails.